mbreit/pg_jobs/README.md

 bin/rails db:migrate
 ```

-To configure the ActiveJob adapter add this to your environment
+To configure the Active Job adapter add this to your environment
 configuration (config/environments/production.rb):

 ```ruby